anthonygharvey/100-days-of-code/r1-log.md

 ### R1D6
 Worked on a small Rails project combining form helpers, models that interact and a simple sessions system.
 I finished building the models and passed the tests.
 I'll work on the forms and sessions tomorrow!

+#### R1D7
+More progress today on the Rails project.
+It's starting to come together but there are a lot of pieces.
+Tomorrow I'll work on building out the views.